-- Visual / Optical recognition: probably all the reverse engineering methodologies begin with this step, the attacker will try to recognise the structure of the security box by visual recognition e.g. having a look through a hole with the help of a torch. - X-ray snapshot: the x-ray recognition will help the attacker guessing the structure of the internals protected by the box e.g. taking an x-ray of the security box will sometimes reveal the internals design. - Tomography Attacks: taking a tomogram of a system, the attacker can obtain very critical information about the different levels of the internal design of a system e.g. the attacker will take a tomogram of a multi-layer PCB, this will allow the attacker guessing the internals of the PCB. - Thermography Attacks: during execution time, the attacker will take a thermal image which can be used to guess the internal structure e.g. the attacker will take the thermal image trying to obtain the disposition of the main ICs.
+- Visual / Optical recognition: Probably all the reverse engineering methodologies begin with this step, the attacker will try to recognise the structure of the security box by visual recognition e.g. having a look through a hole with the help of a torch. - X-ray snapshot: The x-ray recognition will help the attacker guessing the structure of the internals protected by the box e.g. taking an x-ray of the security box will sometimes reveal the internals design. - Ultrasound Attacks: Ultrasound imaging is carried out by means of sound waves with frequency beyond the range of 20,000 Hz.
+This technique is useful to see wires, hardware components, chemical protections, etc. and to detect breaches and gaps in surfaces. - Tomography Attacks: Taking a tomogram of a system, the attacker can obtain very critical information about the different levels of the internal design of a system e.g. the attacker will take a tomogram of a multi-layer PCB, this will allow the attacker guessing the internals of the PCB. - Thermography Attacks: During execution time, the attacker will take a thermal image which can be used to guess the internal structure e.g. the attacker will take the thermal image trying to obtain the disposition of the main ICs.